Schian/CCNA/JITL_CCNA/notes/13_subpacketting.md

   - Use any of the above the speed tips to get close and subtract
     - 10.3.3.117/29
     - .128 -> .120 -> .112

+## Fixed Length Subnet Mask (FLSM)

+- FLSM Questions are usually made up of three parts
+  - Starting Point
+  - Ending Point
+  - Condition
+- The three parts are usually in the form of one of the following:
+  - Starting network size
+  - Number of sub-networks
+  - Size of sub-network

+- If you start with a /18, what size sub-network would you need to create 100 sub-networks?
+  - Starting Point: /18
+  - Ending Point: What size sub-network?
+  - Condition: Create 100 sub-networks

+We need to determine 2^*n* >= 100 and then add *n* to /18.
+The quickest way would be to draw out a table and find the correct value (or use the cheatsheet, remember 2^0 is on the right and 2^7 is on the left).
+In this case *n* = 7 therefore /18 + 7 = /25 is the size of each sub-network.

+- If you start with a /20, how many subnetworks could you create that could contain 50 IP addresses?
+  - Starting Point: /20
+  - Ending Point: How many subnetworks?
+  - Condition: Each subnetwork must contain 50 IP addresses

+We can quickly determine the the size of the sub-networks will be /26.
+Therefore we can do /26 - /20 = 6 for the remaining number of host bits, 2^6 = 64 which is the correct answer.